ramos3d/Framework-PHP-MVC/README.md

 </p>

 # Summerize
 PHP MVC is a project developed for study purposes.
-It is a MVC structure based on the studies offered by https://www.codecourse.com
+It is a MVC structure that uses Eloquent ORM.

+## Directories

 ## First Steps
 Coming soon...